openstack/barbican/doc/source/setup/noauth.rst

-With every OpenStack service integrated with keystone, its API requires access token to retireve certain information and validate user's information and prviledges.
+With every OpenStack service integrated with keystone, its API requires access token to retireve certain information and validate user's information and privileges.
 If you are running barbican in no auth mode, you have to specify project_id instead of an access token which was retrieved from the token instead.
 In case of API, replace ``'X-Auth-Token: $TOKEN'`` with ``'X-Project-Id: {project_id}'`` for every API request in :doc:`../api/index`.